 All governors completed the NGA Skills audit at the start of the academic year.
 This highlighted the areas of the governing body which required further development.
 The two main areas which were highlighted by the skills audit were curriculum understanding and interpreting data and statistics.
-Both areas were covered by workshops in the Autumn term 2022.
+Both areas will be covered by workshops in 2024.